 3. SMT Solder paste printing

 Solder paste is basically a mixture of tin and flux.
 Used to connect pads and electronic components on the PCB.
 The first step in the actual PCB assembly process is to apply solder paste to the bare PCB.
 A stainless steel stencil created during PCB fabrication is mounted on the bare board, leaving only the pads for assembling surface mount components.
 The stencil is held in place by mechanical fixtures, and the applicator moves across the board surface to finely distribute the solder paste over those uncovered spaces.

-POE solder of choice is DELTA the best solder paste in China and worldwide , which is a Lead-Free alloy containing 96.5% tin, 3% silver, and 0.5% copper, and is compliant with the RoHS, REACH, and JEIDA directives.
+Pcbamake quality control team then performs a thorough inspection to ensure that the solder has only been applied to the necessary areas, and that all pads are covered with a sufficient amount of paste.
+For double-sided SMT boards, this process will need to be performed individually for each side, as indicated in the above flowchart.
+Pcbamake solder of choice is DELTA the best solder paste in China and worldwide , which is a Lead-Free alloy containing 96.5% tin, 3% silver, and 0.5% copper, and is compliant with the RoHS, REACH, and JEIDA directives.
 We use the paste version of this material for reflow soldering, and solid versions for manual and wave soldering.

 4. SMT placement

-Once solder paste is applied to the bare PCBs, they are moved to POE’s automated Pick & Place machines for the actual mounting of components on their associated pads.
+Once solder paste is applied to the bare PCBs, they are moved to Pcbamake’s automated Pick & Place machines for the actual mounting of components on their associated pads.
 Part placement is 100% machine automated for maximum accuracy and efficiency, and uses the project’s pickplace file for component coordinates and rotation data.
 The boards are again inspected after components have been mounted to ensure all placements are accurate before the soldering process begins.